 We can define a set of transformation rules that make it possible to transform only a part of the system model.
-A simple but useful transformation is shown in Figure 7.1.
-It is not difficult to formally prove that N' and N'' are total-equivalent, provided that the conditions given in Figure 7.1 are satisfied.
-It is interesting to observe that if the net N' is a refinement of a certain super-transition $S \in \Lambda$ in the hierarchical net $H=(P, T, \Lambda, I, O, I)$ M_0) and N' is transformed into N" (so that N' and N" are totalequivalent), then N'' is also a refinement of S and may be used instead of N'.
+A simple but useful transformation is shown in Figure 14.
+It is not difficult to formally prove that N' and N'' are total-equivalent, provided that the conditions given in Figure 14 are satisfied.
+It is interesting to observe that if the net N' is a refinement of a certain super-transition $S \in \Lambda$ in the hierarchical net $H=(P, T, \Lambda, I, O, M_0)$ and N' is transformed into N'' (so that N' and N'' are total-equivalent), then N'' is also a refinement of S and may be used instead of N'.
 Such a transformation does not change the overall system at all.
 First, having tokens with the same token value and time in corresponding in-ports of N' and N'' will lead to a marking with the very same token value and time in corresponding out-ports, so that the external observer (i.e. the rest of the net H) can not distinguish between N' and N''.
-Second, once tokens are put in the in-ports of the subnets, there is nothing that externally "disturbs" the behavior of the subnets N and N" (for example a transition in conflict with the in-transition that could take away tokens from the in-ports) because, by definition, super-transitions may not be in conflict.
+Second, once tokens are put in the in-ports of the subnets, there is nothing that externally "disturbs" the behavior of the subnets N' and N'' (for example a transition in conflict with the in-transition that could take away tokens from the in-ports) because, by definition, super-transitions may not be in conflict.
 Thus the overall behavior is the same using either N' or N''.
 Such a transformation rule could be used, therefore, to simplify PRES+ models and accordingly reduce the complexity of the verification process.

 It is worth clarifying the concept of transformation in the context of verification.
-Along the design flow, the system model is refined to include different design decisions, like architecture selection, partitioning, and scheduling (see Figure 2.1).
-Such refinements are what we call vertical transformations.
-On the other hand, at certain stage of the design flow, the system model can be transformed into another one that preserves certain properties under consideration and, at the same time, makes the verification process easier.
+Along the design flow, the system model is refined to include different design decisions, like architecture selection, partitioning, and scheduling.
+Such refinements is what we call vertical transformations.
+On the other hand, at certain stage of the design flow, the system model can be transformed into another one that preserves certain properties under consideration and, at the same time, makes easier the verification process.
 These are called horizontal transformations.

 Horizontal transformations are a mathematical tool to deal with the verification complexity.
 By simplifying the representation to be model-checked, the verification cost is reduced in a significant manner.
-In this thesis, we concentrate on horizontal transformations.
+In this report, we concentrate on horizontal transformations.

-Figure 7.2: Using transformations in order to reduce verification cost
+Figure 15: Using transformations in order to reduce verification cost

-Figure 7.2(a) depicts how the system model, at a given phase of the design flow, is verified.
-The model together with the required properties P are input to the model checking tool to find out whether the model conforms to the desired properties.
-It is possible to do better by trying to apply horizontal transformations in order to get a simpler model, yet semantically equivalent with respect to the properties P. Our transformational approach to verification is illustrated in Figure 7.2(b).
-If the transformations are P-preserving, only the simplest model is to be verified and there is no need to model-check intermediate steps, thus saving time in the verification process.
+Figure 15(a) depicts how the system model, at a given phase of the design flow, is verified.
+The model together with the required properties P are input to the model checking tool to find out whether the model conforms its desired properties.
+It is possible to do better by trying to apply horizontal transformations in order to get a simpler model, yet semantically equivalent with respect to the properties P. Our transformational approach to verification is illustrated in Figure 15(b).
+If the transformations are P-preserving, only the simplest model is verified and there is no need to model-check intermediate steps, thus saving time in the verification process.